AutoxingTech/axbot_restbook/docs/reference/overlays.md

 }
 ```

-## Virtual Walls/Regions
+## Virtual Walls and Regions

-Virtual walls/regions are used to prevent the robot from moving into certain areas.
+Virtual walls and regions are used to prevent the robot from entering specific areas.

-**Virtual walls** are `LineString`.
-It prevents robot from passing from one side to another side.
-It's also often used to guide global path calculation.
+**Virtual walls** are `LineString` features.
+They prevent the robot from crossing from one side to the other and are often used to guide global path calculations.

 ![](./virtual_wall.png)